gurung69/wordChainGame/README.md

 - The **first word** and the **first letter of each missing word** are given.
 - Your task is to guess the **6 missing words**.
 - A **new puzzle** is available **every other day**!

+## Two-Player Mode 🎮

+- Challenge your friends by playing **against each other in real-time**!
+- **One player creates a room** and **the other player joins** using the room code.
+- Both players take turns on **solving the puzzle** and can see each other's guesses instantly.
+- Race to see who can complete the chain first!

 ## Example